Table of Contents

 I stopped thinking about retention primarily as an outcome to measure after the fact and started thinking about it as a system of progression that must be intentionally designed, inspected, and managed long before renewal ever appears on a calendar.

-Because churn rarely begins at renewal.
-It starts much earlier.
+Churn rarely begins at renewal.
+It begins much earlier, and it can start when:

 Activity is not execution.
 A CSM can log calls, update CRM records, complete tasks, and maintain a healthy relationship while the account quietly stalls underneath the surface.